scrutinously/mmx-scripts/README.md

 Simple bash scripts for interacting with mmx-node

 ## Current scripts
-getAddresses.sh
+getAddresses.sh\
 Get unique addresses from a number of the last blocks

-plotLookup.sh
+plotLookup.sh\
 Parse a log file and return filenames for plots that have won blocks

-steadyTX.sh
+steadyTX.sh\
 Send a number of transactions to random addresses at a set interval

-colorizeLog
+colorizeLog\
 awk script to add color to the log file based on certain patterns

-plotExport.sh
+plotExport.sh\
 Parse log file and return block win details, output to CSV format

-mmxStats.sh
+mmxStats.sh\
-Parse the og file and return farm performance stats
+Parse the log file and return farm performance stats

 ## Usage
 To use the scripts, they must be run from a terminal session that has the added the mmx-node to the $PATH variable (i.e. the activate.sh script has been run) and ideally from the mmx-node directory.